-- Supplies: Notebook→may be spiral, composition book, or binder with loose leaf; Folder or binder for returned classwork, quizzes, & tests; Graph paper; Straightedge; Pencil/pen; Textbook→should be covered. - Calculator: Graphing calculators are required for the AP exam.
+• Supplies: Notebook \rightarrow may be spiral, composition book, or binder with loose leaf; Folder or binder for returned classwork, quizzes, & tests; Graph paper; Straightedge; Pencil/pen; Textbook \rightarrow should be covered.

+- Calculator: Graphing calculators are required for the AP exam.
 Graphing calculators will be made available in class, but the students' ability to use it is greatly improved by practice at home.
-The model used in class will be the TI-84 Plus, made by Texas Instruments.
+The model used in class will be the TI-84 Plus CE, made by Texas Instruments.
 The TI-83 is similar.
 The TI-Nspire CAS is an advanced calculator that is allowed by the College Board and may also be used. - Grading: Your quarterly average is based on total points earned divided by total points possible.
 This one semester course ends in a final exam in January.
 Each quarter counts as 40% of your final grade, and the final exam counts as 20% of the final grade.
 Continuation on to the 2nd half of the course is contingent upon a passing average in the first semester. - Tests & Quizzes: Tests, which cover an entire unit, will be announced ahead of time.
-Quizzes, which cover smaller sections of a unit, may announced or unannounced.
+Quizzes, which cover smaller sections of a unit, may be announced or unannounced.
 Anyone AWOL on the day of an assessment will receive a zero.
 There will be no curves, shifts, or retests. - Homework: Will be given almost daily, reviewed the next day, and collected at a later date.
 Not every assignment will be collected.
 When collected, credit will be assigned for completeness, and a random selection of problems will be graded for accuracy.
 All work must be shown for all problems.
 All assignments must be labeled clearly and legible, otherwise no credit will be given.
+When collected, ALL homework is due at the time of collection, and no later.
 Handing in homework when it is collected is optional.
-If you choose not to hand it in, the points will not count against your grade. - Attendance: When absent for ANY reason, YOU are responsible for getting missed assignments and notes.
+When not handed in, the points will not count against your grade. - Attendance: When absent for ANY reason, YOU are responsible for getting missed assignments and notes.
 Tests & quizzes will be made up immediately.
 Anyone AWOL on the day of an assessment will receive a zero.
 Being on time is important.
 This is your warning.
 Any tardiness without written permission form a staff member of Columbia High School may result in a detention assignment. - Being Prepared: ESSENTIAL!!
 Bring your notebook, textbook, and pen or pencil to EVERY SINGLE class Also, use of the restroom should be done outside of class time.
-Habitual problems of this nature will become disciplinary issues. - Cell Phones: The use of a cell phone, or other similar device, in any way without permission will not be tolerated inside of the classroom at any time, regardless of whether a bell has rung or not.
-This counts as the warning you will receive.
-Use of a cell phone during an assessment will result in a zero for that assessment. - Drop Date: From the Columbia High School Program of Studies: "No Dropping of 20 week (1 semester) courses after five weeks" - Extra Help: I am available after school almost every day.
-Check the math office or make an appointment.
+Habitual problems of this nature will become disciplinary issues. - Cell Phones: Use of a cell phone without permission will not be tolerated.
+Students are not to use or display any communication device, including cell phones, during assessments of any type, such as writing assignments, quizzes, tests, Regents exams, etc. Students observed using any prohibited communication device during these assessments will receive a zero. - PLAGIARISM/CHEATING POLICY: ALL WORK SHOULD BE YOUR OWN, UNLESS OTHER INSTRUCTIONS ARE GIVEN.
+Any student who commits plagiarism (the use of another's words or ideas, or including phrases within a writing assignment as his or her own without proper citation, or copying solutions from a teacher edition or the Internet) will IMMEDIATELY receive a ZERO for that assignment.
+The same consequence holds true for any instance of cheating, including but not limited to sharing homework assignment answers through various means of communication.
+Please be aware that a student who has completed the work and shared it with other students will receive the same consequence. - Drop Date: From the Columbia High School Program of Studies: "No Dropping of 20 week (1 semester) courses after five weeks"